-The “high impact” activities include working on in various units/offices throughout campus; serving as a research assistant with a faculty member or working in an internship; and providing service to the community in various capacities, such as tutoring and mentoring students in the Hilo community.
+Our AANAPISI grant funds opportunities for Pacific Islander students to engage in “high impact” activities.
+Among a variety of “high impact” activities are our Highly Engaged Learning Positions (HELP) in which students are employed on and off-campus; serving as a research assistant with a faculty member or working in an internship; and providing service to the community in various capacities, such as tutoring and mentoring students in the Hilo community.

-The highest priority to participate in the program is based on the following criteria:
+The highest priority to participate in the student employment program is based on the following criteria:

 - UH Hilo classified undergraduate student